-- easy to follow - o use simple and clear English; short sentences; - o use appropriate language for the audience (technical/non-technical depending on the targeted audience) - o step-by-step guide
+- easy to follow - o use simple and clear English; short sentences; - o use appropriate language for the audience (technical/non-technical depending on the targeted audience) - o step-by-step guide - o material should be well supported by visuals (use pictures or screen snapshots to demonstrate steps, if possible) - make use of diagrams to help explain components/relationships/steps etc. - use screenshots when discussing software components - o avoid conveying information through colour - o use high contrast colours when you must convey information through colour - o use bold rather than italic or underline to emphasise text - o avoid upper case blocks of text (hard to read) - o divide content into sections and make it clear where one point/section ends and another begins - complete and with clear purpose - include some form of validation to measure the user's progress and understanding - All training material will include the following elements: - o either a short introduction to the AXMEDIS project with project URL and contact if stand alone tutorial or setting the tutorial context within the AXMEDIS environment.

-- o material should be well supported by visuals (use pictures or screen snapshots to demonstrate steps, if possible) - make use of diagrams to help explain components/relationships/steps etc. - use screenshots when discussing software components - o avoid conveying information through colour - o use high contrast colours when you must convey information through colour - o use bold rather than italic or underline to emphasise text - o avoid upper case blocks of text (hard to read) - divide content into sections and make it clear where one point/section ends and another begins - complete and with clear purpose - include some form of validation to measure the user's progress and understanding - All training material will include the following elements: - o short introduction to the AXMEDIS project with project URL and contact. - o clearly states - the purpose of this tutorial (aims and objectives) - how this tutorial fits into the scope and structure of AXMEDIS (i.e. setting the context) - the expected "learning outcomes" on completion of the session
+- o clearly states - the purpose of this tutorial (aims and objectives) - how this tutorial fits into the scope and structure of AXMEDIS (i.e. setting the context) - the expected "learning outcomes" on completion of the session